ritasebastian/Mysql/installtarball.md

-Great!
-You're asking for a **clean and production-style MySQL installation using a tarball**, where:
+**clean and production-style MySQL installation using a tarball**, where:

 - ✅ MySQL **software is installed separately** (e.g., `/opt/mysql`)
 - ✅ **Data**, **binlogs**, **slow logs**, **error logs**, and `my.cnf` are all placed in **custom directories**